-To evaluate participants in the pharmaceutical supply for their compliance with Federal and State regulation and industry best practices.
+To evaluate entities in the pharmaceutical supply chain for compliance with Federal and State regulations and industry best practices.

 At the National Coalition for Drug Quality & Security (NCDQS), our accreditation programs evaluate wholesale drug distributors for compliance with state and federal regulations and industry best practices to maintain the quality and security of drug products.
 We understand the pressures involved in running a business and the needs of the industry; the importance of protecting the public from drug products that may be ineffective or dangerous due to compromised integrity or counterfeiting; and the need for a thorough and efficient process to evaluate a facility for regulatory compliance and compliance to our accreditation standards.

 We are able to grant Accreditation in 90-days due to our innovative approach.
 Facilities that have not achieved accreditation will be given detailed information regarding the areas of non-compliance so that they may remediate any issues identified within their operation.

 Conflict of Interest

 NCDQS takes an educational approach rather than a punitive approach in working with companies through the Accreditation process.
 Staff and contracted surveyors/reviewers are carefully selected to prevent potential conflicts of interest.
 And, NCDQS does not provide paid consulting services as we believe it is a conflict of interest, and may be perceived as a requirement for accreditation.

 Experienced Surveyors & Inspectors

 QAS Accreditation Surveyors are either licensed pharmacists or have at least 10 years of experience specifically in wholesale drug distribution (experience may be derived from a regulatory agency or from industry).
 We also provide an Inspection program – our inspections are only performed by licensed pharmacists.